makyfj/ProShop/README.md

 - I followed a tutorial done by @bradtraversy

 # What did i struggle with
-- I definitely struggle with Redux but I was able to understand it
+- I definitely struggle with Redux but I was able to understand it and apply it in this project

 - The website is hosted at
 - https://superproshopapp.herokuapp.com/